Applications close on

 ecological core, an interdisciplinary core, and a synthesis.

-Each module lasts between one and four weeks.
+Each module lasts between one and three weeks.

 The introduction occupies the first three weeks and includes